megvalcour/strapi/docs/v3.x/installation/docker.md

 # Installing using Docker

-If you're already familiar with Docker, you are probably looking for our official Docker images over [Docker Hub](https://hub.docker.com/r/strapi/strapi).
+If you're already familiar with Docker, you are probably looking for our official Docker images over on [Docker Hub](https://hub.docker.com/r/strapi/strapi).

 [[toc]]